MarioGibney/bitcoin-security-research/Tracking Blockspace Market Development.md

 It remains an open question in bitcoin whether a [Robust Blockspace Market](https://github.com/MarioGibney/bitcoin-security-research/blob/main/Defining%20a%20Robust%20Blockspace%20Market.md) will develop in the coming decades to compensate for the declining block subsidy.
 A key property of such a robust blockspace market is size, as measured in fees (in satoshis) per block.

-Here I make the case that _fees per block_ is not a sufficient metric for measuring this progress, at bitcoin's current phase of development.
+Here I make the case that _fees per block_ alone is not a sufficient metric for measuring this progress at bitcoin's current phase of development.
 Rather, _unused blockspace_ and _economic density_ provide more meaningful data at present due to an abundance of unused blockspace.
 Only after blocks are consistently full does _fees per block_ again become a reliable single metric.

 ## The Road to Robust